ch-stark/gatekeeper-examples/README.md

 - Policy Templates, e.g. we check only Kubernetes Clusters with a certain version
 - Placement.
-Gatekeeper-Files will be distributed to all Clusters with a Certain label
+Gatekeeper-Files will be distributed to all Clusters with a Certain label Gatekeeper Operator and Contraints will be installed on any ManagedCluster with label gatekeeper=true

 All configuration is done in a central file: